Udaya-Krishna/railway-reservation-system-zoho/readme.md

 Do you want to book one more?
 (Y/N):

-Kiasiinfants below age of 5 should also be accepted the same way.
+Infants below age of 5 should also be accepted the same way.

 After entering the details of all the passengers in the group, it should print the